SpenceKonde/megaTinyCore/PlatformIO.md

 ### `board_hardware.oscillator`
-Spefices to use the internal or an external oscillator.
+Specifies to use the internal or an external oscillator.

 | Oscillator option    |
 |----------------------|